Kids 17 & under Ski FREE and compete in all Methow Trails events for FREE!

 StorySki and Wild Side Trails

-"StorySki" trails are 1-kilometer cross-country ski loops lined with the stories of delightful children's books: Polar Opposites, Polar Polka and Totem Tale.
+"StorySki" trails are 1-kilometer cross-country ski loops lined with the stories of delightful children's books: Polar Opposites (Chickadee Trailhead), Polar Polka (Spring Creek Ranch Loop) and Totem Tale (Mazama Trailhead).

 The ski trails allow young skiers and their families to ski while reading an entire book and gliding through the magic of winter in the Methow Valley.
 18 colorful story-panels usher kids along the trails for a self-guided storybook tour.